Recommended: create virtual environment # python3 -m venv venv # . venv/bin/activate pip install vera

 vera is the reference implementation of the Entity-Record-Attribute-Value (ERAV) data model.
 ERAV is an extension to Entity-Attribute-Value (EAV) that adds support for maintaining multi-faceted provenance metadata for an entity .

 The implementation of ERAV provided by vera is optimized for storing and tracking changes to time series data as it is exchanged between disparate technical platforms (e.g. mobile devices, Excel spreadsheets, and third-party databases).
 In this context, ERAV can be interpreted to mean Event-Report-Attribute-Value, as it represents a series of events being described by the reports submitted about them by various contributors in e.g. an environmental monitoring or citizen science project.

 The vera models are all swappable, which means they can be subclassed and extended without breaking the foreign key relationships needed by the ERAV model.
+The base models are technically split between three modules within vera, but can all be imported from vera.base_models.
 For example, to customize the Event model, subclass BaseEvent and update your settings.py:

-# myapp/models.py from django.db import models from vera.models import BaseEvent class Event(BaseEvent): date = models.DateTimeField() type = models.CharField()
+# myapp/models.py from django.db import models from vera.base_models import BaseEvent class Event(BaseEvent): date = models.DateTimeField() type = models.CharField()

 # settings.py WQ_EVENT_MODEL = "myapp.Event"

 Note that as with any swappable model, Django migrations do not expect swappable settings to change after the initial migration.
 Thus, it is best to leave these settings alone once there is data in the database.

 Each of the seven models are described in detail below.